CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 After completing this lab, you will be able to:

 - Deploy an Active Directory Domain Services (Microsoft Entra DS) single-domain forest by using Azure VMs
-- Integrate an AD DS forest with an Microsoft Entra ID tenant
+- Integrate an Microsoft Entra DS forest with an Microsoft Entra ID tenant

 ## Estimated Timing: 60 minutes